rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 * A link to the [RhoMobile documentation](/home).
 * A launcher for RhoStudio.
 * A link to the readme file.
-* A link to the RhoElements Shared Runtime for Windows Mobile.
 * A link to the RhoConnect Push Service files.
 You use these when you [set up the RhoConnect Push Service on your mobile device](../rhoconnect/push-client-setup-rps) to broker push messages between your RhoConnect server and your device.
 * An uninstaller for RhoMobile Suite.